fastrgv/AdaGate/README.md

 Fourth, note that adjustable OpenGL settings should favor performance.

+Finally: use "freshStart.bat" [for Windows] or "freshStart.sh" or simply delete the file "resume_ag.txt" in order to begin the game for the first time.
+This resets the game to use the easiest of 5 versions of the puzzles to be solved.

 --------------------------------------------------------------------------
 Open source Ada developers are welcome to help improve or extend this game.